Larryk007/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying contents of the current working directory
+listing files in the wd